Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions: Weighted Hurwitz numbers and projective limits

 These inclusions enable us to define the projective limit

-Elements of $\mathcal{C}^{(\infty)} := \bigcup \mathcal{C}_n^{(\infty)}$ can be viewed as ``constellations with infinitely many colors whose all except finitely many vertices are leaves'', and for short will be called \emph{infinite constellations} in what follows.
-They are equipped with a well-defined (modified) marking and $b$-weight\footnote{We used~\eqref{eq:projectiveCondition} to argue that the $b$-weight could be defined coherently respecting the inclusion~\eqref{eq:inclusion}, so the quantity $\tilde{\rho}(\bM)$ is {\it a priori} defined abstractly.
-However, if one is only interested in some family of infinite constellations corresponding to a finite underlying value of $k$, one can use the $b$-weights explicitly defined in Section~\ref{sec:MonTutte} via the combinatorial decomposition of $k$-constellations.
-This is the case for example for the $b$-Hurwitz numbers $H^\ell(\lambda,\mu)(b)$ defined in Section~\ref{subsec:bHurwitz}, for a fixed value of $\ell$.}.
+Elements of $\mathcal{C}^{(\infty)} := \bigcup \mathcal{C}_n^{(\infty)}$ can be viewed as ``constellations with arbitrarily many colors'', and for short will be called \emph{infinite constellations} in what follows.
+They are equipped with a well-defined (modified) marking and $b$-weight.
 Their generating function

 is given by the projective limit

 \begin{remark}[Infinite constellations are generalized branched coverings] The interpretation of infinite constellations in terms of generalized branched coverings is straightforward.
 Elements of $\mathcal{C}^{(\infty)}_n$ correspond to generalized branched coverings of the sphere $\mathcal{S}\rightarrow \Sphere_+$ of degree~$n$, whose number of non-trivial ramification points is (finite but) not bounded {\it a priori}.
 The first ramification point (allowed to be trivial) is numbered $-1$ and corresponds to faces of the constellation.
 The other (nontrivial) ramification points are numbered with some (non necessarily consecutive) nonnegative integers, corresponding to the integers $i$ such that $n-v_i(\bM)$ is nonzero in the constellation. \end{remark}